AdobeDocs/experience-platform.en/help/xdm/tutorials/create-schema-ui.md

 The "[!DNL loyalty]" object now contains several loyalty-specific fields, and represents a common data structure that could be useful in other schemas.
 The Schema Editor allows you to readily apply reusable multi-field objects by converting the structure of those objects into data types.

 Data types allow for the consistent use of multi-field structures and provide more flexibility than a mixin because they can be used anywhere within a schema.
-This is done by setting the **[!UICONTROL Type]** of a field in a mixin to that of any data type defined in the registry.
+This is done by setting the a field's **[!UICONTROL Type]** value to that of any data type defined in the [!DNL Schema Registry].

-To convert the "[!DNL loyalty]" object to a data type, select the "[!DNL loyalty]" field under **[!UICONTROL Structure]** and click **[!UICONTROL Convert to new data type]** on the right-hand-side of the editor under **[!UICONTROL Field Properties]**.
+To convert the "[!DNL loyalty]" object to a data type, select the "[!DNL loyalty]" field under **[!UICONTROL Structure]** and click **[!UICONTROL Convert to new data type]** on the right-hand side of the editor under **[!UICONTROL Field Properties]**.
 A green popover appears, confirming that the object has been successfully converted.

 ![](../images/tutorials/create-schema/convert-data-type.png)

-Now, when you look under **[!UICONTROL Structure]**, you can see that the "[!DNL loyalty]" field has a data type of "[!DNL Loyalty]" and the fields have small lock icons beside them indicating they are no longer individual fields, but rather part of a multi-field data type.
+Now, when you look under **[!UICONTROL Structure]**, you can see that the "[!DNL loyalty]" field has a data type of "[!DNL Loyalty]" and the fields have small lock icons beside them, indicating they are no longer individual fields but rather part of a multi-field data type.

 ![](../images/tutorials/create-schema/loyalty_data_type.png)